Sourdough: History

 French bakers brought sourdough techniques to Northern California during the California Gold Rush, and it remains a part of the culture of San Francisco today.
 (The nickname remains in "Sourdough Sam", the mascot of the San Francisco 49ers.)
 Sourdough has long been associated with the 1849 gold prospectors, though they were more likely to make bread with commercial yeast or baking soda.
 The "celebrated" San Francisco sourdough is a white bread characterized by a pronounced sourness, and indeed the strain of Lactobacillus in sourdough starters is named Fructilactobacillus sanfranciscensis (previously Lactobacillus sanfranciscensis), alongside the sourdough yeast Kasachstania humilis (previously Candida milleri) found in the same cultures.

-The sourdough tradition was carried into Department of Alaska in the United States and the Yukon territory in Canada during the Klondike Gold Rush of 1898.
-Conventional leavenings such as yeast and baking soda were much less reliable in the conditions faced by the prospectors.
+The sourdough tradition was carried into the Department of Alaska in the United States and the Yukon Territory in Canada during the Klondike Gold Rush of 1898.
+Conventional leavenings, such as yeast and baking soda, were much less reliable in the conditions faced by the prospectors.
 Experienced miners and other settlers frequently carried a pouch of starter either around their neck or on a belt; these were fiercely guarded to keep from freezing.
 However, freezing does not kill a sourdough starter; excessive heat does.
 Old hands came to be called "sourdoughs", a term that is still applied to any Alaskan or Klondike old-timer.
 The significance of the nickname's association with Yukon culture was immortalized in the writings of Robert Service, particularly his collection of "Songs of a Sourdough".

 In English-speaking countries, where wheat-based breads predominate, sourdough is no longer the standard method for bread leavening.
 It was gradually replaced, first by the use of barm from beer making, then, after the confirmation of germ theory by Louis Pasteur, by cultured yeasts.
 Although sourdough bread was superseded in commercial bakeries in the 20th century, it has undergone a revival among artisan bakers and, more recently, in industrial bakeries.
 In countries where there is no legal definition of sourdough bread, the dough for some products named or marketed as such is leavened using baker's yeast or chemical raising agents as well as, or instead of, a live sourdough starter culture.
-The Real Bread Campaign calls these products sourfaux.
+The term sourfaux has been applied to such breads by the Real Bread Campaign, an initiative that has advised against the consumption of most modern breads (sourdough and otherwise) because of such preparation techniques plus the inclusion of leavening agents, such as baking soda and baking powder, which may be linked to celiac disease.